supa2/Automaton/Machine-building-tutorial-2.md

 ![Machine Editor](images/mb2a.png)

 To start building the state machine template go to [http://wolkendek.nl/atm/](http://wolkendek.nl/atm/) and press the *Create new blank state machine* button.
 Then think of a good name for your machine
-(Atm_trafficlight would be a good one) and press *Rename state machine*.
+(I strongly suggest Atm_trafficlight to match the rest of the tutorial) and press *Rename state machine*.
 The Machine editor is now ready to start defining your machine.
 Click the *States* option in the top menu to enter the state table editor.

 ![State Table Editor](images/mb2b2.png)